xavier-fujii/ocaml-books-notes/README.md

-# ocaml-from-the-very-beginning-notes
+# notes of reading OCaml books
-notes of reading OCaml from the very beginning
+notes of reading books about OCaml